 Table of Contents

-The Vermont Center for Independent Living's (VCIL) Home Access Program (HAP) is a statewide program for disabled and low-income residents of Vermont.
-HAP is intended to help individuals with disabilities be able to live independently in their own homes, and focuses on making modifications to an individual’s bathroom and home entrance, making these areas more accessible.
+The Vermont Center for Independent Living's (VCIL) Home Access Program (HAP) is a statewide program for physically disabled low-income residents of Vermont.
+HAP is intended to help individuals with disabilities be able to live independently in their own homes.
+The program’s focus is on making modifications to an individual’s bathroom and home entrance, making these areas more accessible.
 While the Home Access Program is not specifically designed for the elderly, a diagnosis of Osteoarthritis, Stroke, or Parkinson’s disease is considered a disability for eligibility purposes, and is commonly seen in elderly individuals.

 VCIL is also behind the Sue Williams Freedom Fund (SWFF) program, which is similar to HAP.
 Through the SWFF, funding for items and services are provided for eligible disabled applicants.
 These may include items such as mobility aids, like canes, walkers, and wheelchairs, cooking aids, as well as modifications to a vehicle, such as grab bars, ramps, and special steering stations.